Take Action at the Cancer Center

 “Research is very important.
 Clinical trials — they’ve got to have people to test it on.
 How are we going to advance?
 How are we going to get a cure for this thing if people don’t participate in the research?”

-Carol Gyimatey, UI Cancer Center Clinical Trial Participant
+Carol Gyimatey, Cancer Center Clinical Trial Participant

 To find a clinical trial at University of Illinois Cancer Center currently enrolling patients, please see the the Cancer Clinical Trials Clinical Trials listing.